-Welcome to the 2017 Festival of Chichester.
+Welcome to the 2018 Festival of Chichester.
 We are proud to present our most exciting and diverse programme yet, a bumper something-for-everyone package which will offer a four-week celebration of the city we are so proud to call our own.
-It hardly seems possible that this is our fifth Festival of Chichester!

 And so, once again, let the fun begin!

-The festival committee is: John Ashley, Anthony Cane, Jill Cook, Felicity Course, Phil Hewitt, Barry Smith, Rebecca Robertson, Anne Scicluna and Helen Watt.
+The Festival committee is: Jake Barlow, Anthony Cane, Jill Cook, Simon O’Hea, Phil Hewitt, Barry Smith, Anne Scicluna, Nick Sutherland and Helen Watt.

 Festival Phoenix from the Ashes